ege621/thos-dataset/README.md

 - To utilize GPUs for training, check the `Python / Cuda / cudnn / Tensorflow` compatibility table [here](https://www.tensorflow.org/install/source#gpu)
 - We highly recommend creating a virtual environment with the below configurations.
 This is the same configuration that we used for evaluation and training.

+Commands below work on the Anaconda prompt on Windows, and on the regular Linux terminal, and thus, MacOS.
 Create the virtual environment with Python version 3.8
 ```
 conda create -n THOSenv python=3.8